Fourth Year Medical Student Visiting Electives

 Valley Children’s Hospital offers electives and subinternships to qualified fourth year medical students (see Eligibility Requirements).
 More detailed information about each elective is available through our elective catalog.

-Third year pediatric clerkships are reserved for UC San Francisco and UC Davis PRIME students.
+Third year pediatric clerkships are reserved for Stanford, UC San Francisco and UC Davis PRIME students.

 Students in good academic standing and currently registered in their senior year of an M.D. or D.O. program at a school accredited by the Liaison Committee on Medical Education or Education Department of the American Osteopathic Association are eligible to apply for a maximum of two months of elective rotations.
 The detailed Valley Children’s Healthcare program requirements are found on VSAS.